replicate/keepsake/python/README.md

 ## Release package

-1. Update the version string in `setup.py` and `../cli/raw-assets/Dockerfile`.
+1. Update the version string in these files:

+    - `python/setup.py`
+    - `cli/raw-assets/Dockerfile`
+    - `cli/pkg/build/build_test.go`

-2. Commit this change ("Release x.y.z")
+2. Commit this change ("Release Python x.y.z")
 3. Run this, which will build a tarball of the current version push it to `gs://replicate-python-dev/`:

         $ make release